 If you are not the one in control, or do not have a good understanding, of your family’s finances, start obtaining files and information that can give you a grip on your family’s money matters.

 If you live in the Scottsdale, Arizona, area and have decided that 2014 is the last year you want to be married, the attorneys at Nirenstein Garnice can explain divorce law and the process involved in dissolving your marriage.
-Call us at (480)351-4804 for a confidential consultation today.
+Call us today at (480) 351-4804 or email us for a free, confidential consultation.